hcj101/vaccine_inequality_EN/README.md

 All the data needed to produce these analyses are available from public sources

-The cover of vaccination evaluated rapidly (COVER) programme provides GP level data on paediatric vaccines.
-We combined and clearen quarterly vaccine data from the below source, the combining of quarterly data process was largely manual and not included in the code: https://www.gov.uk/government/collections/vaccine-uptake#cover-of-vaccination-evaluated-rapidly-programme
+The cover of vaccination evaluated rapidly (COVER) programme provides quarterly GP level data on paediatric vaccines.
+We combined and cleaned quarterly vaccine data from the below source, the combining of quarterly data process was largely manual and not included in the code: https://www.gov.uk/government/collections/vaccine-uptake#cover-of-vaccination-evaluated-rapidly-programme

 lookup file for Local authorities to regional health geographies